 Your body weight alone is not a sufficient measurement of progress.
-There are few scenarios where someone’s sole purpose to go to the gym and eat healthy is to simply see a quantitative change on the scale.
-It is rather more prudent to focus on improving one’s body composition and actually look better as opposed to caring so much what number your scale spits out.
+There are few scenarios where someone’s sole purpose of going to the gym and eat healthily is to simply see a change on the scale.
+It is rather more important to focus on improving one’s body composition and actually look better as opposed to caring so much what number your scale spits out.

-Since your body composition is simply the amount of fat tissue (in percent) that accounts for your overall body mass, improving it denotes increasing the ratio of muscle to fat tissue, respectively (i.e. lowering your body fat percentage).
-Thus, the goal should be to either maximize fat loss while limiting muscle loss or to maximize muscle hypertrophy/growth while limiting fat gain.
+Your body composition is simply the amount of fat tissue (in percent) that accounts for your overall body mass.
+Improving it denotes increasing the ratio of muscle to fat tissue, and lowering your body fat percentage.
+Thus, the goal should be to either maximize fat loss while limiting muscle loss or to maximize muscle growth while limiting fat gain.
 Don’t resolve to simply lose or gain weight and certainly don’t rely on the scale as your lone mark of progress.

-Let’s be clear about something here—your goal to improve your physique and change your health for the better must be something that you want to do for you and you alone.
-Unfortunately, people often chastise the sport of bodybuilding, reprimanding it as being selfish; frankly, that’s because many bodybuilders/fitness enthusiasts tend to be extremists (bodybuilding is, after all, a sport of extremes).
+Let’s be clear about something here: your goal to improve your physique and change your health for the better must be something that you want to do for you and you alone.
+Unfortunately, people often chastise the sport of bodybuilding, reprimanding it as being selfish; frankly, that’s because many bodybuilders and fitness enthusiasts tend to be extremists (bodybuilding is, after all, a sport of extremes).

-Lastly, I’d be doing the readers a disservice to let them pursue a fitness/physique goal purely to satisfy someone besides themselves.
-This shouldn’t be a vanity contest; you and you alone stand to benefit from a physique/fitness goal, so do it for yourself.
+Lastly, I’d be doing the readers a disservice to let them pursue a fitness goal purely to satisfy someone besides themselves.
+This shouldn’t be a vanity contest; you and you alone stand to benefit from a fitness goal, so do it for yourself.

 Now that the reality check is over, let’s move onto the steps necessary to make your fitness resolution stick.

-What I came promise you, though, is that the proceeding steps flat-out work, and will help you achieve your fitness goal(s)/resolution(s).
-Many people just want to find the easy way out and fancy-schmancy programs when the most efficacious thing they can do is simply focus on the basics and be consistent.
+What I can promise you, though, is that the proceeding steps flat-out work, and will help you achieve your fitness goals.
+Many people just want to find the easy way out with fancy-schmancy programs, when the most useful thing they can do is simply focus on the basics and be consistent.